Last updated on November 22nd, 2023 at 08:20 am

 Over the next few decades, as science and technology progressed, researchers were able to narrow down the specific segment of sunlight responsible for this antibacterial effect: the ultraviolet spectrum.

 In 1903, Niels Finsen, a Danish physician, was awarded the Nobel Prize in Physiology or Medicine for his pioneering work using UV light to treat lupus vulgaris, a skin infection caused by tuberculosis.
-This recognition from the scientific community solidified the potential of UV light as a therapeutic and disinfecting agent.

 The early 20th century saw the inception of UV light in water treatment.
 Cities searching for ways to provide safe drinking water to their growing populations began to experiment with UV technology.
-By the 1950s and 1960s, UV water treatment systems became a more common sight, especially in Europe.

 However, the journey wasn't always smooth.
 The rise of antibiotics in the mid-20th century and the widespread use of chlorine for water disinfection overshadowed UV's potential for some time.